JarKolod/HTTP_low_level_c_server/README.md

 # HTTP_low_level_c_server

+### installation:
-## run by craeting a build folder and running in it "cmake .." command then run "make" inside the build folder
+run by creating a build folder and running "cmake .." command, then run "make" inside the build folder